Table of Contents

 Below are a handful of examples:

-- Kalanchoe fedtschenkoi: Lavender Scallops, which is another name for Kalanchoe Fedtschenkoi, is a beautiful succulent with scalloped green leaves.
-The foliage of this plant has different colors of cream with the edges of purple.
+• Kalanchoe fedtschenkoi: Lavender Scallops, which is another name for Kalanchoe Fedtschenkoi, is a beautiful succulent with scalloped green leaves.
+The foliage of this plant has different colors of cream with edges of purple.
 This tiny succulent looks great on a desk or window sill, but it can also be used as a part of an outdoor garden.

-- Kalanchoe tubiflora: Most know this plant as the “Mother of Millions” or “Chandelier plant.”
+• Kalanchoe tubiflora: Most know this plant as the “Mother of Millions” or “Chandelier plant.”
 It’s one of the most interesting types of succulents because they produce a ton of little plantlets that can grow into new plants on their own.
 There are so many of these plantlets that grow along the edges of their leaves, it is no wonder it’s called the “Mother of Millions” plant.

-- Kalanchoe beharensis: You might know this as the Velvet Elephant Ear, Velvet Leaf Plant, and Felt Bush.
+• Kalanchoe beharensis: You might know this as the Velvet Elephant Ear, Velvet Leaf Plant, and Felt Bush.
 These nicknames come from the fact that the leaves have a shape and size that look like elephant ears.
 They are hardy plants that can be grown outside that look great in your landscaping, yard, or garden.

 References